Big Wheels (The Bios)

 The YHHAP Board

-Dalton Boyt, Treasurer: Dalton is a sophomore Economics major in Berkeley College, from Bakersfield, CA. He is involved with No Closed Doors, and serves as the project head for Project Homeless Connect.
-Outside of YHHAP, he is a member of the Yale Debate Association and works as an Aide for Berkeley College.
-In his free time, Dalton loves running, hiking, and camping.
-If you have any questions about PHC, YHHAP, or want to talk about Alt-Rock, Contact him at firstname.lastname@example.org.
+Dalton Boyt, Coordinator: Dalton is a junior from Bakersfield, CA, studying Economics and Energy Studies.
+He has worked with No Closed Doors, Project Homeless Connect, and the Clothing Closet, and has served on the board as membership chair, treasurer, and co-director.
+Outside of YHHAP, he is a member of the Yale Debate Association and works as the Chief Aide for Berkeley College.
+In his free time, Dalton loves playing spikeball, hiking, camping, and being outdoors.
+If you have any questions about YHHAP, or want to talk about music, contact him at email@example.com.

 YHHAP Project Heads

 Willemijn van Deursen, Yale Community Kitchen: Willemijn is a junior from Rochester, Minnesota, studying Molecular, Cellular, and Developmental Biology.
 Willy immensely enjoys her Friday afternoon drives to pick up food from the dining halls (and she loves chef Will from TD).What she enjoys even more is actually serving the food to familiar faces at the soup kitchen.
 She also delights in playing on the Yale Women’s Water Polo Team, Saybrook IMs, and cross country skiing in Minnesota.
 When she’s not rescuing food, Willy conducts Immunobiology research at the Yale School of Medicine and volunteers in the Education Department at HAVEN Free Clinic.
 You’ll probably see her biking around campus, sipping a cup of coffee, or replying to the email you sent her at firstname.lastname@example.org!